Welcome to New York, We’ve Been Waiting for You

 Whitney Museum of American Art

-When I’m touring a museum, I do it in a certain way.
-I prefer to walk on my own when not on a curated tour.
+When I’m visiting a museum, regardless of the first time or the fiftieth, I do it in a certain way.
+I simply prefer to walk on my own when not on a curated tour.
 Art is so subjective that you should be able to spend as much time, (or as little time,) looking and learning about a piece as you want.
 When I walked into this room, I first thought the man dressed head to toe in black was a sculpture, part of the exhibit.
 He was absolutely frozen, completely taking in this painting, not moving an inch, so still you couldn’t even see him breathing.
 As I got closer, I realized it was my friend John doing exactly what I mentioned.
 He gets it.
 To some, this is just a rectangle canvas painted burnt orange, but to John, you can tell it was something much more.

 Rain, Rain DON’T Go Away?